-So, what’s the difference between Damon Clear braces and Invisalign?
+So, what's the difference between Damon Clear braces and Invisalign clear aligners?
 Quite a lot, actually.

-Another difference is that the clear aligners like Invisalign are removable, so they can be taken out for a couple of hours a day if needed.
+Another difference is that aligners are removable, so they can be taken out for a couple of hours a day if needed.
 Damon braces are fixed to the teeth, working 24 hours a day.

-Damon Clear braces cost about the same as Invisalign, or perhaps a little more, but prices vary depending on the severity of the case.
+Damon Clear braces cost about the same as the Invisalign system, or perhaps a little more, but prices vary depending on the severity of the case.

 What do Damon braces cost in the UK?